In a Nutshell

 How do you compare Carfax?

-Carfax is the more costly alternative: a single Carfax report (for one car) cost $39.99 as of this writing, three cost $59.99 and six costs $99.99.
+Carfax is the more costly alternative.
 For contrast, there are VIN report providers that cost $14.99 or less for one report, so the choice is yours.
 If you're planning to cast a wide net and compare many comparable cars, Carfax maybe not the best of choices for you.
 However, if you just want to know in-depth information about a particular vehicle, the additional characteristics and Carfax data may be worth spending a little extra.
 While they cost more, reports from Carfax tend to be extremely comprehensive yet simpler to comprehend, making them more user-friendly.
 Data such as mileage and a vehicle's number of owners are obviously marked and neatly structured into parts.

 Carfax offers email and real-time assistance to clients via live chat.
 In the order they are given, customer inquiries are discussed.
 Consumers wishing to correct inaccurate reports from Carfax about their vehicles must submit a form.
 Any supporting information can be faxed to Carfax at 866-728-6455.